MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_ImportWhatInfo.md

     After your import completes, you can see in-market audience associations and their parent audiences under Import Summary on the Import Campaigns page.
 Please note that if there were any issues with the import, the Logs table will include an error file to review, as well as the settings that were in effect at the time of the import.

   - **What happens to existing in-market associations if an audience becomes available in Microsoft Advertising?**
   When a Google Ads audience becomes available in Microsoft Advertising, we will update its associations automatically when you re-import.
-For example, let's say you have an ad group in Google Ads associated with the audience “Apparel & Accessories/Bow ties.”
-Since “Bow ties” is an audience not yet supported by Bing, its associations will be mapped to its parent audience, “Apparel & Accessories.”
-However, when “Bow ties” becomes available, Microsoft Advertising will delete the existing association, “Apparel & Accessories” and create a new association, “Apparel & Accessories/ Bow ties.”
+For example, let's say you have an ad group in Google Ads associated with the audience â€œApparel & Accessories/Bow ties.â€ Since â€œBow tiesâ€ is an audience not yet supported by Bing, its associations will be mapped to its parent audience, â€œApparel & Accessories.â€ However, when â€œBow tiesâ€ becomes available, Microsoft Advertising will delete the existing association, â€œApparel & Accessoriesâ€ and create a new association, â€œApparel & Accessories/ Bow ties.â€

   - **How do I associate a UET tag?**
     A Universal Event Tracking (UET) tag records what customers do on your website and sends that information to Microsoft Advertising.
 If you're importing remarketing lists or other audiences, you'll need to associate a specific UET tag with each.
 If you don't have a UET tag in Microsoft Advertising yet, we will create one for you if you select this option.